 MBCTA & ACDA – History since 1980

 Merilyn, with her husband Bill, formed the Australian College of Dramatic Arts (ACDA) in 1991.
-ACDA is a private VET in Schools college specialising in acting for film and television.
-The college became a Registered Training Organisation in 1996 and offers the first and only accredited Certificate III course in Acting (Screen).
+ACDA is a private VET in Schools college specialising in acting for film and TV.
+The college became a Registered Training Organisation (RTO) in 1996 and offers the first and only accredited Certificate III course in Acting (Screen).